DataDog/the-monitor/rabbitmq/rabbitmq-monitoring-tools.md

 While less customizable than `rabbitmqctl` or the HTTP API, the web UI gives you quick visibility into the health of your RabbitMQ setup.

 ### `rabbitmq_top`
 For monitoring the memory use of your RabbitMQ application, `rabbitmqctl` and the management plugin give you a breakdown by application component: `connection_readers`, `queue_procs`, `binary`, and so on.
 For a breakdown by RabbitMQ process, you can use [another plugin][rabbitmq-top], `rabbitmq_top`, which extends the management web server with a `top`-like list.
 As with the management plugin, it's built into RabbitMQ (as of version 3.6.3 and later).
+Since `rabbitmq_top` is resource intensive, Pivotal advises that you run it only when needed.

-To enable it, run this command:
+To enable `rabbitmq_top`, run this command:

 ```
 rabbitmq-plugins enable rabbitmq_top